 Task Automation & Productivity Features

 PPM tools basically exist to make the lives of project managers and PMOs easier.
-Accordingly, they come equipped with productivity-oriented capabilities that are specifically designed to help human project workers save time and energy.
+Accordingly, they come equipped with productivity-oriented capabilities specifically designed to help human project workers save time and energy.
 For example, a Project Portfolio Management system will automate most of the administrative tasks that usually tie up project managers for extended periods of times without creating much value: formatting data, sending reminders, making calculations, and so forth.

-Project Selection and Management of the Pipeline
+Project Selection & Management of the Pipeline

 A PPM tool’s demand and idea management functionality provides a standard framework to assess the soundness, strategy alignment, and overall quality of the various project propositions.
 This way, the PPM tool helps portfolio decision-makers pick and plan the best ones.
 Moving forward, the Phase-Gate review capabilities of portfolio management software provide additional checkpoints to monitor and possibly adjust the course of active projects.